Oliver Antman: Nordsjælland

-FC Groningen (loan)
+Groningen (loan)

-On transfer deadline day, 31 January 2023, Antman joined Eredivisie side FC Groningen until the end of the season.
+On transfer deadline day, 31 January 2023, Antman joined Eredivisie side FC Groningen until the end of the season with an option to buy (if not relegated).
 On 5 February 2023, Antman scored in his debut for Groningen, after coming off the bench in the 65th minute of a match against FC Twente, replacing Joey Pelupessy.
-Antman scored Groningen's only goal, four minutes after coming on, in a match that ended 1-1.
+Antman scored Groningen's only goal, four minutes after coming on, in a match that ended 1–1.
+After Groningen got relegated to Eerste Divisie in the end of the season, Antman returned to Denmark.

+Return to Nordsjælland

+After returning to Nordsjælland, Antman was a regular part of the Danish squad and played a number of minutes at the start of the 2023–24 season.
+Antman was injured in an international match between Finland and Denmark in early September 2023 and was ruled out indefinitely.
+In mid-February 2024, Nordsjælland announced that Antman was back in training after 5 months out with an injury.
+He returned to the line-up after the winter break on 18 February 2024, making his first appearance in Superliga since the start of September 2023, as a late substitute in a 3–2 win over Lyngby.